MehdiHmidi523/Dinning_Philosopher_1DV512/README.md

 Basically, a philosopher is in THINKING or EATING state for 0-1000 time units (milliseconds).

 One of these values is selectedin pseudo-random2 manner to simulate thinkingor eating time.

+The problem is how to design a discipline of behavior (a concurrent algorithm) such that no philosopher will starve; i.e., each can forever continue to alternate between eating and thinking, assuming that no philosopher can know when others may want to eat or think.